Meaning Of Dual Diagnosis

 • What aspects of treatment are available - e.g. secondary diagnosis of mental health disorders due to nursing diagnosis leads to longer waiting lists for treatment

-• Access to differing medication types or regimens - these may not be in line with specific medical professional's definition of dual diagnosis and therefore not prescribed
+• Access to differing medication types, off-label prescriptions, or regimens - these may not be in line with specific medical professional's definition, and therefore not prescribed

-The order and sequence of dual diagnoses may change due to:
+The order and sequence of treatment may change due to:

 • Initially using the ICPC-2 to focus on physical tests for symptoms may miss psychological symptoms that alter diagnosis